 There are many tools available for cleaning up your Mac files and freeing up disk space.
 Here are a few alternatives:

-- CCleaner: A very popular app that started on Windows.
-The professional version costs $24.95, and there is a free version with less functionality.
+- CCleaner: A very popular app that started on Windows and is now macOS as well.
+There is a free version with less functionality.

 - BleachBit: Another free alternative that will quickly free up space on your hard drive and guard your privacy.

-You can also read our detailed reviews of the best Mac cleaner for more options.
+You can also read our detailed reviews of the best Mac cleaner apps for more options.